Wilhelm Johnen: World War II

 Johnen joined the Luftwaffe and was accepted as a Fahnenjunker (Officer candidate).
-He began his training at Pardubitz, Czechoslovakia, with Fliegerausbildungsregiment 32.
+He began his training at Pardubice, Czechoslovakia, with Fliegerausbildungsregiment 32.
 On 1 April 1940 Johnen was promoted to Gefreiter.
 On 1 June he was promoted to Unteroffizier and he progressed to Fähnrich on 1 September 1940.
 After infantry training Johnen spent several months practising on single-engine trainers, and qualified for his license on 21 September 1940.
 On 1 February Johnen was promoted to Oberfähnrich He was subsequently sent to Zeltweg, where C-Schule prepared pilots for operations on multi-engine aircraft.
 He then received Zerstörer (Destroyer) training on the Messerschmitt Bf 110.
 By the time of his graduation Johnen was promoted to Leutnant on 1 April 1941.
 On 18 May 1941 Johnen volunteered for the night fighter arm.
 After six weeks of blind-flying training, Johnen was transferred to 3 staffel (squadron), Nachtjagdgeschwader 1 (NJG 1—Night Fighter Wing 1), together with his radio/radar operator Gefreiter Albrecht Risop.